PolariTOON/language-algol60/readme.md

-# Algol 60 language support in Atom
+# Algol 60 language support in Atom and Visual Studio Code

-Adds syntax highlighting and snippets for Algol 60 in Atom.
+Adds syntax highlighting and snippets for Algol 60 in Atom and Visual Studio Code.